granik/triton-task-project/README.md

 - Archiving and analytics of past events

 The system was deployed in a closed intranet environment and was not intended for public use.
+The web-interface is in Russian, as it was developed for russian end-users.

 ---
 **Steps to launch the project locally:**